percyperezdante/percyperezdante.github.io/source/content/DevOps/GCP/Fundamentals.md

 User interfaces to access and interact with GCP includes:

-    - Web interface
+    - Web interface ( GCP console and generally used at the begining )
-    - SDK
+    - SDK ( gcloud, gsutil for cloud storage, bq for Big query )
-    - Command line
+    - Command line ( cloud shell )
-    - API
+    - RESTful API ( uses JSON and OAuth 2.0 authentication and authorization )
     - Mobile App

 All resources in GCP are organised into projects.Optionally, this projects can be organised into folder and subfolders.
 All these projects, folders and subfolders that belongs to an organisation can be brought under an organisation node.
 Each project  is separated compartiment and usually have the following id: